-- 390. Although the DNB transition stress test built customised scenarios and did not follow the scenarios of the Network for Greening the Financial System (NGFS), it does produce transition vulnerability factors (TVFs) to map the macro-economic developments in the scenarios to asset prices at the sectoral level.
+- 398. Although the DNB transition stress test built customised scenarios and did not follow the scenarios of the Network for Greening the Financial System (NGFS), it does produce transition vulnerability factors (TVFs) to map the macro-economic developments in the scenarios to asset prices at the sectoral level.
 The TVFs describe the heterogeneity of each economic sector regarding transition risk, depending on the carbon intensity of the sector.
-In this regard, a forward-looking assessment based on TVFs connects well with the sectoral backward-looking assessment. - 391.
+In this regard, a forward-looking assessment based on TVFs connects well with the sectoral backward-looking assessment. - 399.
 The advantage of the TVFs is that they can be interpreted as beta factors in a capital asset pricing model (CAPM).
 The TVFs capture the sensitivity of stock returns to forward-looking scenario-specific excess market returns, for instance in case of a rise in carbon prices or a technological shock.
 Another interesting feature of the TVFs is that due to their nature, they can be seen as more time-stable than direct asset price elasticities.
-These relative measures are also a useful tool to cascade-down aggregate shocks, or to aggregate up granular shocks in a weighted-average manner. - 392.
+These relative measures are also a useful tool to cascade-down aggregate shocks, or to aggregate up granular shocks in a weighted-average manner. - 400.
 To get both a forward-looking and stable measure of transition risk for economic sectors in light of different climate trajectories, the TVFs can be mapped onto the orderly and disorderly transition scenarios as well as the hot-house-world scenarios of the NGFS.
-The NGFS has emerged to a prominent role, providing a framework of different future climate scenarios, encompassing a set of risk factors, in order to generate different plausible future transition pathways. - 393.
+The NGFS has emerged to a prominent role, providing a framework of different future climate scenarios, encompassing a set of risk factors, in order to generate different plausible future transition pathways. - 401.
 Climate risks mainly stem from a combination of policy and technological factors, differentiated across the economy's transition pathways orderly, disorderly or hot house world (see Figure 17).
 Within every scenario, each risk factor is rated as carrying lower, moderate or higher risk levels.
 Policy risk is translated through policy reaction combined with its geographical fragmentation (i.e. regional policy variation), while technological risk is conveyed via the combination of technology change (transforming economic activities) and the capacity to actively remove CO2 from the atmosphere.

-Physical risk Transit tion risk Category Scenario Policy ambition Policy reaction Technology change Carbon dioxide removal Regional policy variation+ Colour coding indicates whether the characteristic Orderly Net Zero 2050 1.5°C Immediate and smooth Fast change Medium use Medium variation makes the scenario more or less severe from a Below 2°C 1.7°C Immediate and smooth Moderate change Medium use Low variation macro-financial risk perspective^ Disorderly Divergent Net Zero 1.5°C Immediate but divergent Fast change Low use Medium variation Lower risk Delayed transition 1.8°C Delayed Slow/Fast change Low use High variation Woderate Tisk Hot House World Nationally Determined Contributions (NDCs) ~2.5°C NDCs Slow change Low use Low variation Higher risk Current Policies 3°C+ None - current policies Slow change Low use Low variation
+Physical risk Transition risk Category Scenario Policy ambition Policy reaction Technology Carbon dioxide Regional policy Colour coding indicates change variation1 whether the characteristic removal makes the scenario more Orderly Net Zero 2050 Medium variation 1.5°C Immediate and Fast change Medium use or less severe from a macro-financial risk Below 2°C 1.7°C Immediate and Medium use Low variation Moderate change perspective smooth Disorderly Divergent Net Zero Lower risk 1.5°C Immediate but Fast change Low use Medium variation divergent Moderate risk Delayed transition 1.8°C Delayed Slow/Fast change Low use High variation Higher risk Hot House World Determined Contributions (NDCs) 3°C+ None - current Slow change Current Policies Low use Low variation